Approved Minutes For Meeting On April 18, 2007

 6.1 Chair

 C. Gibson reported there was no constituency heads meeting; however, she met individually with Interim Chancellor Dunn on February 13.
 Most of the discussion centered around the chancellor search and the candidates coming to campus.
 Interim Chancellor Dunn provided some insight about the various candidates, which helped her as a search committee member.
 Also discussed was his attendance at the upcoming A/P Staff Council meeting.
-He will discuss the current budget picture and answer questions about this and any other issues Council members might raise.
+He will discuss the current budget picture and answer questions about this and any other issues Council members might raise.6.2 Board of Trustees

 C. Gibson reported on the April 12 meeting, noting that nothing of significance occurred during the committee meetings.
 At the formal Board meeting, President Poshard reported: i) on the State of the State address, at which he was present; ii) 52% of courses offered at the Lake County campus are taught by SIUC employees; iii) the state budget has recommended a 1.9% increase in funding for SIU; iv) $43 million has been recommended for the Transportation Center and an additional $14 million for SIUC library; v) an additional .5% increase may occur for education and nursing programs at four year institutions.
 Interim Chancellor Dunn reported: i) SIUC continues outreach to community colleges in the areas with the development of programs such as the recent agreement with SICCM on the Veterinary Tech program; ii) collaboration continues between School of Medicine and the SIUE Nursing program; iii) the new SIUC website is up and running as of April 12; iv) the Comprehensive Campaign is developing as planned, and the goal of $80 million will be reached.
 Of the $72 million collected so far, $14 million is in scholarships; v) two SIUC students were selected as recipients of the Goldwater Excellence in Education scholarship.
 Under the public comments section of the meeting, Residence Hall Association President Michael Shanks addressed the housing fee increase and what benefits residents will see with the additional funds, including maintenance, safety, and wage increase.
 Student John Dyer argued against the President's proposed new coal gasification plant, saying the plant would be detrimental to the environment.
-C. Gibson reported that all agenda items were approved.
+C. Gibson reported that all agenda items were approved.6.3 Human Resources (HR) - None.

 6.4 Representatives to University Committees

-6.4a Chancellor Search Advisory - Charlotte Gibson
+6.4a Chancellor Search Advisory - Charlotte Gibson6.5 Standing Committees

 C. Gibson reported that open forums will be held for the four candidates coming to campus, and their CVs are online.
 She commented that the search committee was disappointed with the search firm that was hired.
 She believes there were candidates the firm wanted to push forward, but the committee resisted.
 Of the approximately 23 candidates who applied, there were 3 or 4 that the firm actively pushed.
 J. Geiger questioned the use of a search firm in the future if the University is dissatisfied with their performance.
 C. Gibson responded that it would depend on which firm was being considered.
-She did not believe this firm was effective.
+She did not believe this firm was effective.6.4b Representative to Graduate Council - Robert Sims

-R. Sims discussed his report on the committee's activities (included as appendix 1).
+R. Sims discussed his report on the committee's activities (included as appendix 1).6.4c Advisory Committee to Director of Public Safety - To be rescheduled.

 6.4d Search Committee, Dean of Liberal Arts - Patty Cosgrove

 P. Cosgrove reported the search committee narrowed the pool of approximately 30 candidates down to 4.
 The committee processed the forms for request for on-campus interviews, and they have been approved.
 The first will be Alan Vaux on April 19-20.
-The other three candidates are scheduled throughout the next three weeks.
+The other three candidates are scheduled throughout the next three weeks.6.4e Search Committee for Director of Shryock Auditorium - Phil Lindberg

 P. Lindberg reported the deadline for applications was November 6, 2006, or until filled.
 Committee members received an invitation to participate from the Executive Director of Administration on December 18, 2006.
 Background information was provided on the candidates electronically during the Christmas holiday, and the committee began meeting during the first week of January 2007.
 The committee received information from 31 candidates.
 The job description eliminated a number of candidates because it required that the candidate have "at least five years experience as a director, assistant, associate, or business manager of a performing arts facility or arena facility, or comparable position."
 Many of the candidates met all of the requirements except for the years of direct management experience.
 Six candidates met the minimum requirements, and of those, two candidates accepted other positions during the process.
 Three candidates did not pass the reference check or did not provide the requisite letters on the second request.
 The committee was left with one viable candidate.
 The candidate was interviewed on campus on February 13, 2007, and was recommended to the Executive Director of Administration to be hired.
-The Executive Director negotiated with the candidate, and the position was offered to Bryan L. Rives (pronounced Reeves).
+The Executive Director negotiated with the candidate, and the position was offered to Bryan L. Rives (pronounced Reeves).6.4f Intercollegiate Athletics Advisory - Jeff Goelz

 P. Cosgrove reported on the results of the spring elections (seeappendix 3).
 She noted there were seven candidates in Academic Affairs, and four were elected.
-School of Medicine had three candidates, and two were elected.
+School of Medicine had three candidates, and two were elected.6.5c Committee on Committees - No report.

 6.5d Constituency Relations

 P. Curkin reported the committee is continuing to look into the numbers of A/P staff.
 She is working with M. Selinger to get numbers on staff who are on soft money, state dollars, etc. M. Selinger indicated what she sent to P. Curkin was a quarterly report that is sent to the Civil Service System on A/P positions.
 On the state money side, there are 762 A/P employees and 229 on soft money.
 There are 242 researchers on state money, and 103 who are on non-state.
 However, the numbers do not differentiate between those who have dual contracts (who are on both soft and state money).
 It is also unclear if chairs, deans and directors are included.
-P. Curkin indicated she will report back when she has a clearer understanding of the numbers.
+P. Curkin indicated she will report back when she has a clearer understanding of the numbers.6.6g Staff Welfare

 JP Dunn reported the committee will meet within the next week or two.
 They are working on the survey that will be sent out by next year's committee regarding orientation/mentoring of new A/P staff.
 D. Wilson also reported that he is the Staff Welfare representative on the A/P Judicial Review Board.
 That group met on March 22, and training was provided by Terry Huffman (Student Judicial Affairs).
 The JRB reviewed its operating papers, as well as the A/P Grievance Procedures.
 Officers were elected for the year: Carlos Del Rio was re-elected Chair, and Kim Sanders was elected Recorder.
 C. Del Rio discussed the possibility of creating a flow chart of the grievance procedures to make it easier to understand the process.